 Summer.
 As it takes hold, you find yourself craving a cool beverage to ease into the heat.
-Friends offer you rosé or white wine, but you’re like “thanks, I’m not into it- that stuff always makes my head ache and it’s too sweet” so you skip grapes altogether.
+Friends offer you rosé or white wine, but you’re like “thanks but no, it always gives me a head ache and it’s too sweet” so you skip grapes altogether.
 What if I told you there was something else to try?

 First stop: remember sherry.
 You may be familiar with Spain’s answer to every party, meal, beach break or study session.
 Deliciously dry and high in alchohol (upwards of 17%), it’s an easy alternative when faced with the “beer? wine? or liquor?” predicament (referring specifically to Fino and Amontillado).
 But you’re getting a little bored with sherry, since there are only so many times you can have La Gitana before feeling like she’s been played out, and drinking fortified wine when you have several hours in front of you has its limitations.

 Consume chilled, sip slow, and gawk at the crazy weird tangerine-burnt gold-auburn as it glows in your goblet (yes, your glass has been transformed into an epic symbol).
 Have another glass, kick back in the sun, share with friends, have some Cheez-Its, veggies, fish, or pork loin.
 It doesn’t matter how you rock it, orange wine can take it.
 The other day I made a plate of asparagus with tabbouleh, soft-boiled egg and shavings of truffle salami, opened a bottle of Domaine Jean Macle Château-Chalon, and it was truly amazing.